-- 1. Exhibit ingredients: - Exhibits must be suitable for keeping at the fair without excessive spoilage or change of appearance.
-Highly perishable - foods include, but are not limited to cream cheese, custard fillings, & meats of any type.

-Ingredients that the 4-H member cannot legally purchase, such as beer, whiskey, rum, etc. may not be used in any recipe or foods are not acceptable.
-Highly perishable legally purchase, such as beer, whiskey, rum, etc. may not be used in any recipe or foods exhibit.
+• Exhibits must be suitable for keeping at the fair without excessive spoilage or change of appearance.
+Highly perishable foods are not acceptable.
+Highly perishable foods include, but are not limited to cream cheese, custard fillings, and meats of any type.
+Ingredients that the 4-H member cannot legally purchase, such as beer, whiskey, rum, etc. may not be used in any recipe or foods exhibit.
 Exhibits that include alcohol in the recipe will be disqualified.
-This includes menu and recipe file exhibits.
+This includes menu and recipe file exhibits. • Commercial mixes cannot be exhibited except as an ingredient in a product.
+2. Preparation of exhibit:

-- Commercial mixes cannot be exhibited except as an ingredient in a product. - 2.
-Preparation of exhibit: - Exhibits must be displayed on a disposable plate and in a self-sealing bag. - Exhibits must include the recipe and a menu for one meal including the food item.
+• Exhibits must be displayed on a disposable plate and in a self-sealing bag. • Exhibits must include the recipe and a menu for one meal including the food item (exception for cookies and Cereal Marshmallow Bars).
 Recipes for food products should include all information given on the Exhibit Recipe Card (511-00) format.
-The recipes will not be returned to the exhibitor. - When alternative ingredients are used, these are to be underlined on the recipe. - All posters must include an Educational Display Exhibit Explanation Card (000-01). - 3.
-For the recipe of the year classes, the State Fair's year is used to determine if it is an even or an odd year. - 4.
-County Fair: Each member may enter up to five classes within the Level they are in, one exhibit per class.
-All foods entered must be made by the exhibitor - 5.
+The recipes will not be returned to the exhibitor. • When alternative ingredients are used, these are to be underlined on the recipe.
+3. For the recipe of the year classes, the State Fair's year is used to determine if it is an even or an odd year.
+4. County Fair: Each member may enter up to five classes within the Level they are in, one exhibit per class.
+All foods entered must be made by the exhibitor 5.
 State Fair: Each member may enter up to three classes within the Level they are in, one exhibit per class.
 All foods entered must be made by the exhibitor.

-Note: Fill in blank in class number (\\) with corresponding numbers for Junior, Intermediate, or Senior for Basic and Expanding skill levels.
-Advanced skill level is for Intermediate and Senior levels only:

-BASIC SKILLS LEVEL 1 -Cooking 101 & Baking 1

-511 110 00\: Recipe of the Year Class: Exhibit two cookies.

-Even Years: Healthy Carrot Cake Cookies - must use recipe from OSU Food Hero website: https://foodhero.org/recipes/healthy-carrot-cake-cookies.

-Odd Years: Baking Powder Biscuits - must use recipe from Baking 1, page 13 or visit the 4-H State website: http://oregon.4h.oregonstate.edu/special-events/state-fair/cm-family.

-511 110 01\: Cookies.
-Exhibit two cookies.
+Note: Fill in blank in class number () with corresponding numbers for Junior, Intermediate, or Senior for Basic and Expanding skill levels.
+Advanced skill level is for Intermediate and Senior levels only: Junior - 1, Intermediate - 2, Senior - 3 BASIC SKILLS LEVEL 1- COOKING 101 AND BAKING 1 511 110 00 Recipe of the Year Class: Exhibit three individual items.
+Even Years: Healthy Carrot Cake Cookies must use recipe from OSU Food Hero website.
+Odd Years: Baking Powder Biscuits - must use recipe from Baking 1, page 13 or visit the 4-H State website.
+511 110 01 Cookies.
+Exhibit three cookies.

 No frosting, icing, or glaze.